-Users of the new Z system are offered an 85mm f/1.8S.
+Users of the new Z system can now buy the 85mm f/1.8S.
 It’s somewhere between the original f/1.8 and f/f1.4 in terms of image and build quality.

 Sigma’s 85mm f/1.4 Art lens has been a rising star in the past few years.
 Its relatively low price and exceptional sharpness raise it above its direct competition.

-There are great choices above the 85mm focal length, too.
+There are great choices above the 85mm portrait lens, too.

-Canon’s 100mm f/2 is considered to be one of the sharpest lenses in the manufacturer’s lineup.
+Canon’s 100mm f/2 it one of the sharpest lenses in the manufacturer’s lineup.
 Yet, it’s never been as popular as its 85mm sibling, with which it shares most of its traits.

-The 135mm f/2 is a favourite among many portrait shooters.
-Personally, I love the field of view of 135mm, and the backgrounds I get from it are amazing.
+Many consider the 135mm f/2 to be a favourite among many portrait shooters.
+I love the field of view of 135mm, and the backgrounds I get from it are amazing.

-If you have the budget and aim for the very best and rarest possible, I have an easter egg for you.
-Canon’s old 200mm f/1.8 is a beast of a lens that you can only get on the used market anymore.
+If you have the budget and aim for the very best lens portrait, I have an easter egg for you.
+Canon’s old 200mm f/1.8 is a beast of a lens that you can only get on the used market.
 Having used it several times, I can say it’s worth the asking price.